Computer Science and Engineering (CSE)

 CSE 134B.
 Web Client Languages (4)

 Design and implementation of interactive World Wide Web clients using helper applications and plug-ins.
 The main language covered will be Java.
 Prerequisites: CSE 100 or Math 176.
-Majors only.

 CSE 135.
 Server-side Web Applications (4)

 Design and implementation of dynamic web-based applications.
 Multitier architecture, scripting languages, SQL, XML, session handling, nonbrowser clients, web services, and scalability, security, and usability in the web context.
 Credit is not offered for both CSE 135 and CSE 134A.
 Prerequisites: CSE 100 or Math 176.